A HISTORY OF WHITAKER’S ALMANACK

 1950 Sir Cuthbert Whitaker dies and F.H.C.
 (Tom) Tatham takes over the editorship (although Sir Cuthbert’s son Haddon is chairman and Editor-in-Chief), staying in the post until 1981.

-1953 The Almanack contains its first coloured illustration (a portrait of the Queen as the frontispiece to celebrate her coronation in 1953).
+1952 The 1953 Almanack contains its first coloured illustration (a portrait of the Queen as the frontispiece to celebrate her coronation).
 Whitaker’s Almanack first uses photographs (of the coronation) in the 1954 edition.

 1981 Whitaker’s Almanack 1981 is the first edition to be typeset by computer.